Hudson Jeans

+founded in 2002 by Peter Kim in Los Angeles, California.

+Ben Taverniti is the Creative Director of the brand.

 History

-Hudson Jeans was founded in 2002 by Peter Kim with its base in Los Angeles, California.
-Till date, Ben Taverniti has been the Creative Director/Designer of the brand.

 In 2009, Fireman Capital Partners took a majority stake in Hudson Jeans.
 Reebok founder; Paul Fireman and his son, Dan; were at the head of the investment fund during the period.

-In 2013, Joe’s Jeans brand signed an agreement to acquire Hudson Jeans for the sum of 97.6 million dollars.
-Hudson Jeans' CEO; Peter Kim remained as head of the company and also became a member of the board of directors at Joe’s Jeans.
+In 2013, Hudson Jeans was acquired for $97.6 million by Joe's Jeans.
+Hudson Jeans CEO Peter Kim remained as head of the company and also became a member of the board of directors at Joe’s Jeans.

 Products and services

 Hudson Jeans offers denim line of designer jeans with trademark triangular back pockets, and a Union Jack logo.
 Customers known to wear Hudson Jeans include Cara Delevingne and Britney Spears.
 Hudson Jeans also worked with Georgia May Jagger as one of the brand's model.